aceLren/ThriftWarp/README.md

 # ThriftWarp

 This is adds to the Haskell Thrift library - works with xhr posts, websockets and can also serve static files (I branched from 0.9.2).
+Since creating this I decided to just fork the repo and put it all in the right place, so if you clone my fork and build it this should all work as well.
+The fork is [here](https://github.com/aceLren/thrift).

 # Use